melonproject-archive/documentation/chapters/exchanges.md

   applicable risk policies are evaluated, asset tokens to be traded are approved (if required), the swap order on the Kyber exchange contract is performed, the acquired asset token, if not already held, is added to `ownedAssets`.
+Finally, the acquired asset tokens are returned to the Melon fund's vault and the order status is updated.

 Finally, the function returns acquired token assets to the fund's vault and updates the fund's internal order tracking.
 &nbsp;